top of page

 4. Network and build relationships

 On each contract that you work, make sure you build strong working relationships with the client.
 A personal recommendation from either a past client or colleague can often hold you in good stead for securing future contracts.
-To find out more about building strong client relationships, read our tips here.

 5. Update your CV